One of the nation’s leading food and drink retail experts is calling on start-ups to get the basics right before taking on the world.

 Karen says food and drink start-ups can often fall victim to being too focused on the niche of their new product, adding: “They can sell the sausage, and even the sizzle of the sausage but they fail to realise that it isn’t the sizzle that the retailer is interested in – it is how many customers will buy that sausage and how much extra profit they can make.
 Start-ups need to master understanding the individual needs of each buyer within each of their target retailers and how to target their product offer to meet those needs.

-Karen will be leading our Doing Business With Big Business event in November.
+Karen will be leading our Doing Business With Big Business event in March, featuring companies like Selfridges, Virgin Atlantic and Fortnum & Mason.
 The event is perfect for food and drink founders looking to pitch their products into large retailers.
 Find out more and book your place today.